Veraticus/huey/README.markdown

 ### Events

-You probably want to always do roughly the same actions to a group of bulbs.
+You probably want to always do the same actions over and over again to a group of bulbs.
 To help encapsulate that idea, we have events.

 ```ruby
 all = Huey::Group.new(bulbs: Huey::Bulb.all)